-PALM SPRINGS MODERN ARCHITECTURE CALIFORNIA DESERT
+PALM SPRINGS MODERN ARCHITECTURE IN THE DESERT

 Palm Springs is a desert city in Riverside County between San Diego and Los Angeles.
 The early 20th century brought al lot of Hollywood celebrities and increasing numbers of retirees to the ghost town in the Coachella Valley and made it a tourist destination.